ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 <div id="distance-demo-container" ></div>

-<a target="_blank" href="https://github.com/evanw">Evan Wallace</a> gave me the idea to use this to build 2D drop shadows.
-One of the tricky parts of rendering drop shadows (in CSS) is that they have a 'spread' value.
+<a target="_blank" href="https://github.com/evanw">Evan Wallace</a> gave me the idea to use this to render 2D drop shadows on the GPU.
+One of the tricky parts of rendering CSS drop shadows is that they have a 'spread' value.
 The bigger the spread, the farther the shadow reaches before fading out.
 This means that you can't implement a drop shadow just by blurring the shape casting the shadow.

-So how do we do it?
-We use JFA to find the distance from each pixel to some shape (the thing casting the shadow).
-Then we draw shadow on pixels that are closer than `spread - blur / 2` to a seed, we lighten pixels that are farther than `spread + blur / 2` from a seed, and we linearly interpolate in between.
+So how does it work?
+We render the shape that we want to cast a shadow (in the example below its the text 'Voronoi') and we treat each rendered pixel as a seed for JFA.
+Then we run JFA, which gives us the distance from every pixel in the image to some pixel in the shape.
+This is exactly what we need to render a drop shadow with spread: pixels close to the shape are in shadow and pixels far from the shape are not.

 <div id="shadow-demo-container"></div>